 What exactly is an acting studio?

-Acting studios like The Reel Scene usually offer a variety of classes suited to different levels of skill and experience.
+Acting studios like The Reel Scene which is based in London usually offer a variety of classes suited to different levels of skill and experience.
 And the good ones don’t just cover acting, they run courses in a variety of areas in the entertainment industry.

 Acting isn’t just about performance – you need to know how to audition effectively, you need professional headshots and a great showreel, and you need to be working with professionals who can help you network and fast-track your career.
 A good studio will offer a range of courses taught by industry professionals.